Mohagames205/zesdes/README.md

 # Atheneum De Ring | Zesdes

+> **Warning** this app was my first interaction with the Laravel filesystem and Livewire, so there is a very high likelyhood that it contains lots of bugs!!!

 A simple website that allows users to upload their own pictures, after approval the picture appears on the gallery on the homepage.

 ## Stack